-We lead and collaborate in externally-funded R&D projects including those supported by Innovate UK, EPSRC, the Nuclear Innovation Programme and the European Horizon 2020 programme.
+We lead and collaborate in externally-funded R&D projects including those supported by Innovate UK, EPSRC, the Nuclear Innovation Programme and Horizon Europe.
 These projects bring together the Nuclear AMRC, manufacturers along the supply chain, and other specialist research centres.
-They aim to address specific problems in high-value manufacturing, and deliver technical innovation and sustainable economic benefits.
+They aim to tackle specific problems in high-value manufacturing, and deliver technical innovation and sustainable economic benefits.

 We always want to hear from potential project partners.
 We have extensive experience in forming project consortiums, preparing bids, winning funding, and successfully managing collaborative R&D projects.
 We aim to manage projects to the highest standards, and are a corporate partner of the Association of Project Management (APM).